crs2007/ActiveReport/README.md

 ### Parameters
 * m, "multithreading"- Activate multithreading when running queries.
 DefaultValue = true.
 * d, "debug"- Prints all messages to standard output.
 DefaultValue = false.
 * t, "taskScheduler"- Set task scheduler to work once a week.
-DefaultValue = false.
+DefaultValue = false.(Hav to run in Administrator mode)
+* f, "ftp"- Use ftp to upload the files.
+DefaultValue = true.
+* g, "GitHub"- Update all sql files from GitHub repositorie.
+DefaultValue = true.

 ### Example/Instructions:
 To get information on screen when the application is running-